 United Automobile Insurance Company (UAIC) was founded in 1989 in Miami Gardens, Florida, with the aim of providing high-quality, low-cost insurance to consumers in the non-standard auto insurance market.

-This United Auto insurance review covers the family-owned company, which is one of the largest privately held insurance companies in the country.
+The family-owned company is one of the largest privately-held insurance companies in the country.

 This United Auto insurance review gives consumers important information about how the company compares with its competitors in the field.

 In 1998, United Auto operated only in Illinois and Florida, but it now services many states and is continually expanding.
 UAIC attributes its growth to quality service, disciplined underwriting, and an efficient and fair claims process.

 The company aims to get drivers behind the wheel for less money down, serving drivers who may find it difficult to get insurance elsewhere than in the nonstandard insurance market.